Stoughton Infant and Nursery School

 Throughout all these activities they are learning how to communicate, negotiate, think creatively, problem solve, resolve conflict, plan and work effectively in a team (Speaking and Listening, Physical, Health, Social and Emotional curriculum).

-Forest School was introduced to us by Surrey Wildlife Trust who ran it once a week for a year in our wildlife garden.
-We were so impressed by the benefits and positive impact it had on our children that we applied for Lottery Funding to train 10 people and offered this training to 3 of our own staff and 7 from local schools.
-Staff came from a variety of key stages including secondary.
+Forest Schools is incredibly engaging and motivating for children and is one of the best things we have found for promoting confidence and self esteem.
+It was introduced to us by Surrey Wildlife Trust who ran it once a week for a year in our wildlife garden.
+We were so impressed by the benefits and positive impact it had on our children that we applied for Lottery Funding to train our staff.

 They learn how to: